-Whether you’re wishing to move to London or Lubljana; Paris or St Petersburg, this ‘how to move to Europe’ guide will outline some of the potential barriers you may face in your quest for a new place to call home, how you can potentially overcome them, alongside various other tips to help you in your transit to becoming European.
+Whether you’re wishing to move to London or Lubljana; Marbella or St Petersburg, this ‘how to move to Europe’ guide will outline some of the potential barriers you may face in your quest for a new place to call home, how you can potentially overcome them, alongside various other tips to help you in your transit to becoming European.

 This is the most important research you will do!
 If you try to enter a country - especially to live and work - without the correct visa, you will at the very least be forced to pay for a return flight to your home country.

-There are many countries in Europe, all of which require different visa completion and acceptance from those looking to enter, either simply for a holiday or to stay long-term.
+There are many countries in Europe, all of which require different visa completion and acceptance from those looking to enter, either simply for a backpacking holiday or to stay long-term.

 If you are looking to stay in a country within the European Union, The European Commission has outlined the rights you may have, depending on your own national status.

 There are also a number of ways to discover specific visa requirements for your nationality in certain European countries.
 Luckily, with the internet, you should be able to find an overview of how to obtain a visa by visiting a nation’s official migration and visa information page, for example, the United Kingdom’s Gov.uk.